-• National Trust for Fiji.
+• National Trust for Fiji (NTF)

-1.2 Identification of cultural and natural heritage properties
+I.2 Identification of cultural and natural heritage properties

-The status of national inventories

-- No information provided. - The Legislation to create a National Heritage Register was passed in 1998.
-The National Trust of Fiji is currently putting this Register together. - The Fiji National Biodiversity and Action Plan endorsed by Cabinet in 2003 lists sites of natural significance in Fiji. - The Fiji Museum keeps a Register of Historical Sites in Fiji.
+- The status of national inventories. - The Legislation to create a National Heritage Register was passed in 1998.
+The National Trust of Fiji is currently putting this Register together. - The Fiji National Biodiversity and Action Plan endorsed by the Cabinet in 2003 lists sites of natural significance in Fiji. - The Fiji Museum keeps a Register of Historical Sites in Fiji.